Net Income (Loss) from the Operation of a Business, Profession or Farm

 For further information about partnerships and PA S corporations, refer to

-Pennsylvania Personal Income Tax Guide, Chapter 16, Pass Through Entities.
+PA Personal Income Tax Guide - Pass Through Entities.